meettyj/Tobacco-on-Twitter/Analysis/paperSummary.md

   - Male and Female
   - Body Weight
   - break up
+  - **Does drinking alcohol cause people to smoking or taking (more) drug?**

+    This is interesting, but how can we use what we have now (the data) to answer this question?
   - Does drinking alcohol cause people to post more tweets?
   - Does drinking alcohol cause people to be more offensive? (e.g. more dirty word)
   - Attitude towards life by annalyzing attitude towards alcohol?